 Create a reporting application.
 To learn how to create a reporting application on the platform of your choice, see Adding a Report to Your .NET Application.

 Although this tutorial is based on Windows Forms, the same steps apply for inheriting reports on any other supported platform.

 Create a Base Report

 The visual inheritance of reports is similar to that of Windows Forms.
 It allows you to create a base report, and then inherit from it and make modifications in descendant reports, while preserving the layout and settings of the original report.
-To learn more about visual inheritance, refer to the following MSDN article: Windows Forms Visual Inheritance.
+For more information about visual inheritance, refer to the following article: Windows Forms Visual Inheritance.

 To create a parent report, whose layout will be inherited by all descendants, do the following:

 Define a layout for the default parent report.
 For example, create a simple static report by adding an XRLabel to its detail band.
 All future reports should inherit this basic layout.

 The label created in the base report will be available in all inherited reports.
 To permit changes in an individual label’s properties (independent of the base report), set the control’s Modifiers property to Protected, Protected Internal or Public.